sorry-app/devise_campaignable/README.md

 #### config.campaignable_list_id (required)

 The unique ID of the list to which you want your users to be subscribed.
 Again, how you get this will vary from vendor to vendor.

+#### config.campaignable_additional_fields (optional)

+An array of symbols which denote attributes on the model you want sent to the campaign vendor.
+Can be things like Name, Age, Address.
+Defaults to no additional fields.

 ## Model Configuration